-ANGEL HAMILTON emerged from the video aisles at Blockbuster where she worked as a clerk (obtaining valuable research) and dove right into assisting to remount Global Visions Documentary Festival in Edmonton.
-A graduate of Anthropology at Trent University, she worked as a documentary producer’s assistant at Red Storm Productions and Purple Productions in British Columbia and then went on to obtain a certificate in documentary production at Capilano University Bosa Centre for Film & Animation.
+Angel Hamilton emerged from the video aisles at Blockbuster where she worked as a clerk (obtaining valuable research) and dove right into assisting to remount Global Visions Documentary Festival in Edmonton.
+A graduate of Anthropology at Trent University, she worked as a documentary producer’s assistant at Red Storm Productions and Purple Productions in British Columbia and then went on to obtain education at the documentary production at Capilano University Bosa Centre for Film & Animation.

 Her passion for food justice was sparked by working with the Britannia Community Centre to help mount the Stone Soup Food Film Festival.
 She directed personal films and produced a number of student productions https://vimeo.com/angelhamilton before moving back to her hometown of Peterborough in 2012 where she co-founded Media Arts Peterborough to produce a web series called WHAT IS ART? about local artists. https://vimeo.com/user19663952

 A three-time honoree of Trent Film Society’s Snowdance Film Festival for best community documentary filmmaker.
 She is very happy to be an active member of the Trent Film Society and is forever grateful for their encouragement.

 Her latest documentary she directed is called Free Don which is a documentary about freedom of speech and expression and the dangers of farmed salmon in Vancouver Island, BC